EconomistDigitalSolutions/circleci-aws-key-rotator/README.md

 **vcsProvider**

-The VCS provider.
+The version control provider.
 Currently CircleCI supports `github` or `bitbucket`.

 **vcsUser**

-The name of the VCS User.
+The name of the version control system user.

 **project**